Introducing

 color for potential diagnostic and/or therapeutic use.
 Static vision tests

-culturally dependent letters or symbols, are influenced by where
+dependent letters or symbols, are influenced by where you're from,

 faster, more precise, and more consistent. = = = = = = =